 - Operating Company is majority-owned by either a woman or a veteran.

-- Operating Company is defined as a small manufacturing company with its primary NAICS code being in sectors 31, 32 and 33, and all of its production facilities are located in the United States
+- Operating Company is defined as a small manufacturing company, and all of its production facilities are located in the United States

 - Business facility meets certain specific environmental or energy efficiency “green” goals